-As of December 31, 2019, the Company had no unrecognized income tax benefits.
+As of December 31, 2020, the Company had no unrecognized income tax benefits.
 The Company's policy for classifying interest and penalties associated with unrecognized income tax benefits is to include such items as tax expense.
-No interest or penalties have been recorded as of the year ended December 31, 2019, and no interest or penalties have been accrued as of December 31, 2019 and 2018.
+No interest or penalties have been recorded as of the year ended December 31, 2020, and no interest or penalties have been accrued as of December 31, 2020 and 2019, respectively.

-The Company's open years for Internal Revenue Service (IRS) examination purposes due to normal statute of limitation are 2016, 2017 and 2018.
-However, since the Company has operating loss carryforwards, the IRS has the ability to make adjustments to items that originate in a year otherwise barred by the statute of limitations under Section 6501 of the Internal Revenue Code of 1986, as amended (the "code"), in order to redetermine tax for an open year to which those items are carried.
+The Company's open years for Internal Revenue Service (IRS) examination purposes due to normal statute of limitation are 2017, 2018 and 2019.
+However, since the Company has operating loss carryforwards, the IRS has the ability to make adjustments to items that originate in a year otherwise barred by the statute of limitations under Section 6501 of the Internal Revenue Code of 1986, as amended, in order to redetermine tax for an open year to which those items are carried.
 Therefore, in a year in which a net operating loss deduction was claimed, the IRS may examine the year in which the net operating loss was generated and adjust it accordingly for purposes of assessing additional tax in the year the net operating loss was claimed.
 The Company is not currently under examination by the IRS or any other taxing authorities.